 A DIVERSITY BASED COOPERATIVE ECONOMY

-The idea behind a diversity-based cooperative society is that wealth is redistributed in order to let every identity have the possibility to fulfill its potentials.
+The idea behind a diversity-based cooperative society is that wealth is redistributed in order to let every identity have the possibility to fulfill its potentials, every personality should be respected.
 This idea has been the base of democracies, communist and socialist systems, and capitalist-liberal ones.
 Capitalism accuses communism and socialism to be fake and to destroy individual dignity.
 Socialism and communism instead point out that capitalism is greedy and the system brings to inequivalence.

 Riane Eisler used to say we should leave behind all the -isms.
 Communism didn’t work, as its homologation power negated the single identities.
 Socialism was too centralized to give reliability and transparency.
 Capitalism, instead, automatically triggers an accumulation of the resources -or financial power.
 Even Scandinavian countries, an example of very good “Sociocapitalism”, have difficulties in reaching a good wealth distribution.
 The welcomed Sharing Economy phenomenon became a form of Sharing Business in some cases, in some other a form of shared exploitation.
 The astounding work of Nobel Prize Elinor Ostrom about “the Commons” demonstrated decentralized power is better than centralized one.
 Nevertheless, having a society based on the commons still strives to be.. “common” and distributed all over the world.